 October is the bridge between fall and winter, so depending on where you live, you are probably seeing both fresh tomatoes and pumpkins at the market right now.
 The winter squash that you planted at the beginning of the summer is now finally ready to use and hearty greens, like kale, are hanging around.
 Most root vegetables are still staying warm in the ground, but summer wild flowers are starting to dry out.
 Below is a list of fruits and vegetables that are in season this month.

 Welcome to my October Produce Guide!
 October usually brings cooler weather, changing leaves and winter squash.
 Most everything in my garden is calming down now, with the exception of my cherry tomatoes.
 Here in Santa Fe, NM we are likely to get our first frost of the season this month, which effectively ends garden season for me.
-I’m usually ready to have a break from garden chores this time of year, but I’m really going to miss all of my flowers once the cold weather really hits.
+I’m usually ready to have a break from garden chores this time of year, but I’m really going to miss all of my flowers once the cold weather finally hits.
 This time of year, I’m craving cozy meals that include winter squash, roasted vegetables and fresh apples.
 As luck would have it, all of those things are in season now!

 P.S, keep in mind that different areas of the country have different growing seasons, so what is in season here may not be what is in season where you live.